 High-altitude retinopathy (retinal bleeding) is a rare development at high elevations.

+Physical fitness at sea level does not influence the risk of altitude illness.
 Travelers should know the early symptoms of altitude illness and be willing to acknowledge them if they occur.
 Deaths from altitude illness almost invariably result because symptoms were ignored or not recognized.
 General acclimatization recommendations: